flipacholas/Architecture-of-consoles/articles/nintendo-64.Rmd.md

 ## Anti-piracy / Region Lock

-The anti-piracy system is a continuation of the [SNES' CIC](`r ref("super-nintendo.md#anti-piracy--region-lock")`).
-As you know, bootleg detection and region locking are possible thanks to the CIC chip (which must be present in every *authorised* game cartridge) `r cite("anti_piracy-cic")`, the Nintendo 64 improved this system by requiring different games to have a specific variant of the CIC chips.
+The anti-piracy system is a continuation of the [SNES' CIC](super-nintendo.md#anti-piracy--region-lock).
+As you know, bootleg detection and region locking are possible thanks to the CIC chip (which must be present in every *authorised* game cartridge) [@anti_piracy-cic], the Nintendo 64 improved this system by requiring different games to have a specific variant of the CIC chips.
 This makes sure the cartridge is not counterfeit or contains a CIC clone.
 The PIF performs checksum checks at the start and during gameplay to supervise the current CIC installed on the cartridge.

 If for any reason the PIF considers the current cartridge is not valid, it will then induce the console in a permanent freeze.